Monodromy representations of $p$-adic differential equations in families: Relative connections on relative annuli

 \begin{remark} A theorem of Bartenwerfer \cite{bartenwerfer} implies that the analogue of Lemma~\ref{L:locally free} holds for vector bundles on $X \times_K A_K[I_1] \times_K \cdots \times_K A_K[I_n]$ for any closed intervals $I_1,\dots,I_n$.
-(Bartenwerfer's theorem is stated in the language of rigid analytic geometry, and so implicitly assumes that $X$ is tft; however, by Nakayama's lemma again we may bootstrap to the case where $X$ is a point to the general case.) \end{remark}
+More precisely, Bartenwerfer's theorem is stated in the language of rigid analytic geometry, and so implicitly assumes that $X$ is tft; however, we may again argue as in the proof of Lemma~\ref{L:locally free} to bootstrap from the case where $X$ is a point to the general case without the tft hypothesis. \end{remark}

-\begin{lemma} For $i=1,\dots,n$, for any $\epsilon > 0$, the function $F_i: \overline{X} \times I \to \RR$ given by
+\begin{lemma} For $i=1,\dots,n$, for any $\epsilon > 0$, the function $F_i\colon \overline{X} \times I \to \RR$ given by

 is strongly subharmonic. \end{lemma} \begin{proof} We argue as in \cite[Theorem~11.3.2]{kedlaya-book}.
-Since the claim is local on $X$ and $I$, we may work locally around some $x_0 \in X$, $\rho_0 \in I$; to begin with, we may thus assume that $X$ is affinoid and $I$ is closed.
+Since the claim is local on $\overline{X}$ and $I$, we may work locally around some $x_0 \in X$, $\rho_0 \in I$; to begin with, we may thus assume that $X$ is affinoid and $I$ is closed.
 Using Frobenius pushforwards \cite[Theorem~10.5.1]{kedlaya-book}, we may reduce to the case where $\epsilon > \frac{1}{p-1} \log p$.

-We may then Lemma~\ref{L:locally free} to further reduce to the case where $\calE$ admits a basis.
-By the same token, we may further reduce to the case where $\calE$ admits a basis whose restriction to the $\rho_0$-Gauss point over $x_0$ is a ``good basis'' in the sense of the proof of \cite[Lemma~11.5.1]{kedlaya-book}.
-We may then deduce the claim by applying \cite[Theorem~6.7.4]{kedlaya-book} again as in the proof of \cite[Lemma~11.5.1]{kedlaya-book}. \end{proof}
+Using Lemma~\ref{L:locally free}, we may further reduce to the case where $\calE$ admits a basis whose restriction to the $\rho_0$-Gauss point over $x_0$ is a ``good basis'' in the sense of the proof of \cite[Lemma~11.5.1]{kedlaya-book}; that is, the matrix of action $N$ of $\frac{d}{dt}$ has the property that its singular values and its norms of eigenvalues match.
+By continuity, by shrinking $X$ and $I$ we may ensure that neither the singular values nor the norms of eigenvalues vary too much over $\overline{X} \times I$.
+By then applying \cite[Theorem~6.7.4]{kedlaya-book} as in the proof of \cite[Lemma~11.5.1]{kedlaya-book}, we deduce that the function $F_i(x, \rho)$ is computed by the Newton polygon of a certain polynomial over $\calO(X \times_K A_K[I])$, namely the characteristic polynomial of $N$. \end{proof}

 \begin{cor} For $i=1,\dots,n$, the function $\overline{X} \times I \to \RR$ given by

 is continuous.
 In particular, the function $\overline{X} \times I \to \RR$ taking $(x, \rho)$ to $\IR(\calE_x, \rho)$ is continuous. \end{cor} \begin{proof} Since the claim is local on $X$ and $I$, we may reduce to the case where $X$ is affinoid and $I$ is closed.
 By applying Lemma~\ref{L:relative continuous} for every $\epsilon > 0$, we may deduce the claim. \end{proof}